UNIVERSAL SOLDIER: DAY OF RECKONING (2012)

 Plot: John (Scott Adkins) witnesses his wife and daughter get killed by Luc Deveraux (Jean-Claude Van Damme), who has created a cult based on the Universal soldier program.
 John swears vengeance and hunts him down, while discovering his own connection to the program.

 “Universal Soldier: Day of Reckoning” is insane.
 Yeah, I know I’ve said that about movies before, but I was being liberal with that definition.
 I had just meant past films were wild and chaotic.
 “Universal Soldier: Day of Reckoning” is less the ‘wild and chaotic’ version of insanity, and more the…’it cuts off its penis and presents it to you as a gift’ kind of insane.
 You know that it really belongs in a mental institution, but you didn’t realize this until you already offered it a ride and now it’s in your car.
-You don’t want to kick it out, because has anything good ever come from offending a madman?
+You don’t want to kick it out, but has anything good ever come from offending a madman?
 All you can do is go along with the ride and pray that he isn’t related to Leatherface.
-Then strobe lights blind you and realize that “Universal Soldier: Day of Reckoning” isn’t with you, it IS you.
+Then strobe lights blind you, leading to the realization that “Universal Soldier: Day of Reckoning” isn’t with you, it IS you.
 Suddenly, you are consumed epileptic seizures…Okay, umm…I sort of forgot where this metaphor is going, but “Universal Soldier: Day of Reckoning” is f@cking weird.

 The film opens with strictly POV camerawork, shown from the eyes of John (Scott Adkins).
 His daughter complains of monsters during the middle of the night, so he goes to investigate.
 The slow burn suspense and creepy music make you wonder if you’ve accidentally put in a horror movie instead of a Universal Soldier film, but then BAM!
 John is beaten nearly to death by Luc Deveraux (Jean-Claude Van Damme), who proceeds to murder his wife and child.
 Every fan watched this scene with their mandible’s touching the floor.
 Luc Deveraux was the PROTAGONIST.
 Imagine if “A Good Day to Die Hard” opened with John McClane butchering an entire family.
 If this isn’t strange enough, not long after, we are re-introduced to two previous villains: Andrew Scott (Dolph Lundgren) and Magnus (Andrei Arlovski).
 Both have aligned themselves with Deveraux, who is their leader.
 So imagine “A Good Day to Die Hard” doesn’t just have John MCclane massacring a family, but Hans Gruber and…another villain from that franchise are working under him.
 It would be freaking weird!
 This alone has made “Universal Soldier: Day of Reckoning” polarizing amongst the fanbase, who found these developments to be a betrayal to the continuity.